Holding types

 The Vanguard Dividend Appreciation Fund and Schwab Dividend Equity ETF are well-known dividend ETFs, with VIG needing a longer history of dividend growth and SCHD focusing on higher yields.
 While SCHD has slightly outperformed VIG overall, VIG has done better by more than 2% each year since January 2022.
 The iShares U.S. Quality Dividend ETF could be a stronger alternative to SCHD for Canadian investors, as it has outperformed VIG in 2024, but all these funds still lag behind the S&P 500.

-The Vanguard Dividend Appreciation Fund (VIG), WisdomTree US Quality Dividend Growth (DGRW), and the iShares Core Dividend Growth (DGRO) are some of the most popular dividend-focused ETFs in Wall Street, with $102 billion, $15 billion, and $30.7 billion in assets, respectively.
+The Vanguard Dividend Appreciation Fund (VIG), WisdomTree US Quality Dividend Growth (DGRW), and iShares Core Dividend Growth (DGRO) are among the top dividend-focused ETFs on Wall Street, managing assets of $102 billion, $15 billion, and $30.7 billion, respectively.

 FAQ